alexlinz/OMD-TOIL/scripts/readMapping.md

 Data Processing
 ---
 In order for `htseq-count` to properly count reads, the GFF files must be in the proper format.
-This section will document how to identify and correct errors in your GFF files.
+The script `gffValidator` will analyze all GFF files in the `pathToGFFs` folder, and generate a file `pathToGFFs/all.out` describing errors in the GFF files.
+In Josh's experience (thus far), errors will be one of the following messages:

+* `token "string" on line XYZ in file “genome.gff" does not contain exactly one ‘=‘`

+  This error occurs when a gene annotation contains a semi-colon.
+According to the GFFv3 [standard](http://www.sequenceontology.org/gff3.shtml), semi-colons have a reserved meaning and must be escaped.
+The standard recommends using the URL escape `%3B`.

+* `error: could not parse score '' on line XYZ in file ‘genome.gff’`

+  This error occurs because a line of the GFF file is incomplete (e.g., missing the score information).
+Josh found this to occur only for CRISPR arrays defined in the final line of the GFF file.
+Since he isn't concerned with mapping to CRISPR arrays, he deleted these lines.

 Mapping of Reads
 --